 Delivered primarily online, with webinars and action learning groups, this 6-month program will include:

-- individual values profile with 1:1 debrief and development plan
+- An individual values profile with a 1:1 debrief and development plan

-- three day intensive workshop in Canberra to launch the program (compulsory attendance).
+- A two-day intensive workshop to launch the program (attendance is compulsory)

 - Mentoring resources